-The Union and the City agree to twelve (12) hour shifts for the 911 dispatchers and guards at the R.C.M.P. (fire hall) offices.
+The Union and the City agree to twelve (12) hour shifts for the 911 dispatchers and guards at the RCMP/Fire Rescue offices.
 The following conditions will apply:

 - 1. The terms of the Collective Agreement apply except where changed or otherwise noted in this memorandum. - 2.
 Statutory holidays will be paid on a twelve (12) hour basis.
-(Also see article 21.01). - 3.
+(Also see Article 21.01). - 3.
 Twelve (12) hours of annual leave will be utilized for each twelve (12) hour shift an employee will be absent when on vacation. - 4.
 A dispatcher and guard shall be granted a paid break of one (1) hour for a meal.
-This break should be in the middle of the shift but emergent situations may require it be taken at another point on the shift and similarly may be taken in two (2) equal parts by mutual agreement. - 5.
+This break should be in the middle of the shift but emergent situations may require it be taken at another Point On The Shift And Similarly May Be Taken In Two (2) Equal Parts By Mutual Agreement. - 5.
 The dispatchers are prepared to work on their days of rest, at overtime rates, to fill temporary shortages caused by illness, etc. - 6.
-An employee will not be required to work beyond twelve (12) hours from the start of the shift.

-- 8. For payroll purposes dispatchers and guards shall be paid eighty (80) hours straight time per pay period.
-In addition, to compensate for excessive annual scheduled hours of work, each dispatcher and guard shall receive a bi-weekly "shift adjustment" of four (4) hours at double time rates, which may be banked. - 9.
-A dispatcher or guard on sick leave shall be paid for twelve (12) hours per sick day.
+An employee will not be required to work beyond twelve (12) hours from the start of the shift. - 7.
+A dispatcher and a guard shall work twelve (12) consecutive hours for any regular shift.
+Such shifts shall be of two (2) consecutive days and two (2) consecutive nights, which shall then constitute a work week. - 8.
+For payroll purposes dispatchers and guards shall be paid eighty (80) hours straight time per pay period.
+In addition, to compensate for excessive annual scheduled hours of work, each dispatcher and guard shall receive a bi-weekly "shift adjustment" of four (4) hours at double time rates, which may be banked. - A dispatcher or guard on sick leave shall be paid for twelve (12) hours per sick day.
 Twelve hours of accumulated sick leave will be utilized for each twelve (12) hour shift an employee will be absent when on sick leave.